Linux Installation Guide

 If you want to install Yuzu on Linux, this step-by-step guide will help you set everything up correctly.
 Yuzu is a popular Nintendo Switch emulator for Linux that allows users to run Switch games on Ubuntu, Fedora, Arch Linux, and other modern distributions.

-System Requirements for Yuzu on Linux
+System Requirements for Install Yuzu on Linux

 Minimum Requirements